Big differences in how coral reef fish larvae are dispersed

-Category: Climate Hits: 0How the larvae of colorful clownfish that live among coral reefs in the Philippines are dispersed varies widely, depending on the year and seasons - according to a new finding that could help scientists improve conservation of species.
+Category: Climate Hits: 3How the larvae of colorful clownfish that live among coral reefs in the Philippines are dispersed varies widely, depending on the year and seasons - according to a new finding that could help scientists improve conservation of species.
 Right after most coral reef fish hatch, they join a swirling sea of plankton as tiny, transparent larvae.
 Then currents, winds and waves disperse them, frequently to different reefs.

 Read more https://www.sciencedaily.com/releases/2021/01/210111084211.htm